Robert Hopkins (footballer)

-Robert Arthur Hopkins (born 25 October 1961) is an English former professional footballer who played as a winger.
+Robert Arthur Hopkins (25 October 1961 – 11 January 2026) was an English professional footballer who played as a winger.
+In 2012, Hopkins was one of seven former players elected to Birmingham City's Hall of Fame.

-Hopkins was born in the Hall Green district of Birmingham, and started his playing career at Aston Villa, with whom he won the FA Youth Cup in 1980.
 He played in more than 300 Football League matches for Aston Villa, Birmingham City (in two spells), Manchester City, West Bromwich Albion, Shrewsbury Town and Colchester United.
 He also played in Hong Kong for Instant-Dict and for non-League clubs Solihull Borough and Bromsgrove Rovers.

+Career

+Hopkins was born in the Hall Green district of Birmingham, and started his playing career at Aston Villa, with whom he won the FA Youth Cup in 1980.
+The 18-year-old made his debut under Ron Saunders in March 1980 in a 2–0 victory at home to Norwich, when he came on as a substitute and scored with his only touch in the game.
+On 9 Oct 1982, he made his final appearance in a 1–4 defeat to Notts County at Meadow Lane.

-While at Birmingham, the club he has supported since childhood, he helped the club to win promotion to the First Division in 1985 and the Associate Members' Cup in 1991.
+Hopkins gained notoriety at Villa for supposedly wearing a Birmingham City badge on his shirt.
+While at Birmingham, the club he supported from childhood, he helped the club to win promotion to the First Division in 1985 and the Associate Members' Cup in 1991.
 He also scored the decisive own goal in an embarrassing FA Cup defeat at home to non-league club Altrincham.

-In 2012, Hopkins was one of seven former players elected to Birmingham City's Hall of Fame.